alexc-MSFT/agent-navigator/README.md

 👉 [Copilot Agent Directory](https://agentdirectory.sharepointalex.uk/index.html)

 ⚠️ **Important Note:**
 This is **not an official Microsoft website**.
-It is a community-driven project maintained in a [separate GitHub repository](https://github.com/alexc-msft/copilot-agent-directory).
+It is a community-driven GitHub pages project maintained in a [separate GitHub repository](https://github.com/alexc-msft/copilot-agent-directory).

 For production use, customers are strongly advised to **create and host their own version** of this site (or an equivalent internal resource - ideally web hosted so it can be used by unlicensed users) and ground Agent Navigator in that data source.

+Should a Microsoft official website containing all agents in the store become available, this agent will be updated.

 ---